Download a PDF version: CASL Rules June 2019 Update

 D.1.
 Code of Ethics for Coaches.
-Individuals intending to coach teams sponsored by or affiliated with CASL will be held to a Code of Ethics (Document containing the Code of Ethics will be on the CASL website).
+Individuals intending to coach teams sponsored by or affiliated with CASL will be held to a Code of Ethics.
 The coach should also note that parents/guardians of players on their team might also be asked to complete forms that evaluate their coaching behavior.
 If the CASL Board of Directors determines that the behavior of the coach is inappropriate, the coach will be notified.
 The coach may be called before the CASL Board of Directors or CASL Discipline and Appeals Committee for review and will be subject to disciplinary action.

 D.2.
 Coach Licenses.
 All CASL coaches MUST obtain at least a USSF E license within one (1) year of coaching any CASL team.
 Coaches not following this rule or obtaining this license will be subject to disciplinary action as deemed appropriate by the CASL Board of Directors.